-This coffee is available in whole bean and pre-ground packs and can be found on Amazon.
+This coffee is available in whole bean and pre-ground packs and available in up to 5 lb bags.
+While you can pick it up on Amazon.
 Truth be told, you’re better off ordering direct from Volcanica to ensure freshness:

 - The coffee will be roasted to order and on your doorstep in 1-3 days.